DawidCislo/Alternate-KiCad-Library/README.md

 Alternate KiCad Library

-Installation instructions for Plugin and Content Manager:
+## Installation instructions for Plugin and Content Manager:

+KiCad 7 automatically adds third-party libraries to library tables, but by default it also adds the 'PCM_' prefix to their names.
+This breaks symbol-footprint association and user action is needed for the library to work as intended.

+### Either:
+Before downloading go to `Preferences` (Ctrl + ,), then to `Plugin and Content Manager` and delete anything found in the `Library nickname prefix` text box.
+You can then use the PCM to download the library and it will install automatically.
+### Or:
+After downloading the library from PCM, open `Manage Footprint Libraries` from the Preferences tab.
+Locate and rename all AKL footprint libraries, so that they no longer have the `PCM_` prefix.
+Example:
+`PCM_Fuse_AKL` rename to `Fuse_AKL`.
+For reference, all AKL footprint libraries have `AKL` in their name, see the User Manual PDF for more details.

+All symbols should now have correct footprint links.

+### KiCad 6 Setup
-KiCAD uses library tables to keep track of installed libraries.
-Content Manager DOES NOT automatically update these library tables.
+KiCad uses library tables to keep track of installed libraries.
+Content Manager does not automatically update these library tables.
-To do it manually, go to ‘Manage Footprint Libraries’ in the preferences tab.
+To do it manually, go to `Manage Footprint Libraries` in the preferences tab.

 Press the Folder icon below the table and locate:
-<KiCAD 6 user directory>\3rdparty\footprints\alternate-kicad-library
+`<KiCad 6 user directory>\3rdparty\footprints\alternate-kicad-library`

-Multiple folders ending in .Pretty should be visible.
+Multiple folders ending in `.Pretty` should be visible.
 Each of these is a separate footprint library.
-Select all the libraries that you want to install and press ‘Select Folder’
+Select all the libraries that you want to install and press `Select Folder`

-Next, go to ‘Manage Symbol Libraries’ in the preferences tab.
+Next, go to `Manage Symbol Libraries` in the preferences tab.

 Press the Folder icon below the table and locate:
-<KiCAD 6 user directory>\3rdparty\symbols\alternate-kicad-library
+`<KiCad 6 user directory>\3rdparty\symbols\alternate-kicad-library`

-Multiple files ending in .kicad_sym should be visible.
+Multiple files ending in `.kicad_sym` should be visible.
 Each of these is a separate symbol library.
-Select all the libraries that you want to install and press ‘Open’.
+Select all the libraries that you want to install and press `Open`.

 All the installed libraries should be now accessible.

-# Manual installation:
+## Manual installation (all KiCad versions):

 Extract the downloaded AKL files into any folder you want.

-KiCAD uses library tables to keep track of installed libraries.
+KiCad uses library tables to keep track of installed libraries.
-To install libraries manually, go to ‘Manage Footprint Libraries’ in the preferences tab.
+To install libraries manually, go to `Manage Footprint Libraries` in the preferences tab.

 Press the Folder icon below the table and locate the folder with the extracted footprint library files

-Multiple folders ending in .Pretty should be visible.
+Multiple folders ending in `.Pretty` should be visible.
 Each of these is a separate footprint library.
-Select all the libraries that you want to install and press ‘Select Folder’
+Select all the libraries that you want to install and press `Select Folder`

-Next, go to ‘Manage Symbol Libraries’ in the preferences tab.
+Next, go to `Manage Symbol Libraries` in the preferences tab.

 Press the Folder icon below the table and locate the folder with the extracted symbol library files

-Multiple files ending in .kicad_sym should be visible.
+Multiple files ending in `.kicad_sym` should be visible.
 Each of these is a separate symbol library.
-Select all the libraries that you want to install and press ‘Open’.
+Select all the libraries that you want to install and press `Open`.

 All the installed libraries should be now accessible.

 # File description

-"Footprints" folder contains AKL footprint libraries.
+`Footprints` folder contains AKL footprint libraries.

-"Symbols" folder contains AKL symbol libraries.
+`Symbols` folder contains AKL symbol libraries.

-"Alternate KiCAD Library User Manual.pdf" is a comprehensive guide with detailed description of each added library.
+`AKL User Manual.pdf` is a comprehensive guide with detailed description of each added library.

-"KiCAD Files" folder contains original license and readme files from the first-party KiCAD library.
+`KiCad Files` folder contains original license and readme files from the first-party KiCAD library.

-"Sources" Contains catalogs and data sheets that are no longer widely accessible that were used for reference.
+`Sources` Contains catalgues and data sheets that are no longer widely accessible that were used for reference.

-"PCM_Releases" folder contains legacy 2.0 package used by KiCAD's content manager.
+`PCM_Releases` folder contains legacy 2.0 package used by KiCad's content manager.

 License: